5 Signs You’re Wearing the Wrong Bra Size & How to Fix It

 What is the easiest way to check bra size at home?

-Measure your band and bust, then subtract the band measurement from the bust measurement to determine your cup size.
+Measure your band and bust, then subtract the band measurement from the bust measurement for your cup size.
+Simple, effective and no drama.

 Can the correct bra size change?

-Yes, your weight, hormones, pregnancy, or ageing can affect size, so it is advised to re-measure every 6-12 months.
+Yes, your weight, hormones, babies, or just life can affect size, so re-measure every 6-12 months.

 Does wearing the wrong bra size affect my posture or breast health?

-Yes, it can lead to back pain, bad posture, and long-term issues.
-Picking the right bra can help you avoid all these issues.
+Yes, it can lead to back pain, bad posture, and bad mood.
+So, pick the right bra to avoid all these issues.

 Why is my bra leaving red marks on my skin, and what does it mean?